hsanchez/hsanchez.github.io/posts/notes/_posts/2013-10-08-writing-in-small-chunks.md

 It also helps me convey information more efficiently.
 I don't get burned out.
 And there is no chance for social media to derail me.

-I also apply this method when programming; e.g. writing small chunks of functionality in small chunks of time.
+I also apply this method when writing code; e.g. writing small chunks of functionality in small chunks of time.